Mercedes de Acosta: Personal life

-De Acosta was involved in numerous lesbian relationships with Broadway's and Hollywood's elite and she did not attempt to hide her sexuality; her uncloseted existence was very rare and daring in her generation.
-In 1916 she began an affair with actress Alla Nazimova and later with dancer Isadora Duncan.
+De Acosta was involved in numerous lesbian relationships with Broadway's and Hollywood's elite, and she did not attempt to hide her sexuality; her uncloseted existence was rare and daring in her generation.
+De Acosta is often associated with the The Sewing Circle, an informal network of lesbian and bisexual female writers and actresses, who socialized and supported each other; most participants were closeted, unlike de Acosta.
+In 1916, she began an affair with actress Alla Nazimova, and later with dancer Isadora Duncan.
 Shortly after marrying Abram Poole in 1920, de Acosta became involved in a five-year relationship with actress Eva Le Gallienne.
 De Acosta wrote two plays for Le Gallienne, Sandro Botticelli and Jehanne de Arc.
 After the financial failures of both plays they ended their relationship.

-Over the next decade she was involved with several famous actresses and dancers including Greta Garbo, Marlene Dietrich, Ona Munson, and Russian ballerina Tamara Platonovna Karsavina.

-Additional unsubstantiated rumors include affairs with Tallulah Bankhead, Pola Negri, Eleonora Duse, Katherine Cornell, and Alice B. Toklas, with an annoyed Bankhead regularly dubbing de Acosta as "Countess Dracula" following their alleged affair.

-It has often been said that she once stated, "I can get any woman away from any man," but there is no evidence to substantiate this claim.
+Over the next decade, she was involved with several famous actresses and dancers, including Greta Garbo, Marlene Dietrich, Ona Munson, and Russian ballerina Tamara Platonovna Karsavina.
+Additional unsubstantiated rumors include affairs with Tallulah Bankhead, Pola Negri, Eleonora Duse, Katherine Cornell, and Alice B. Toklas.
+An annoyed Bankhead regularly dubbed de Acosta as "Countess Dracula" following their alleged affair, due to her appearance and fashion as she was "notorious for walking the streets of New York in mannish pants, pointed shoes trimmed with buckles, tricorn hat, and cape" and a "chalk white face, deep-set eyes, thin red lips, and jet black hair."
+Rumors say de Acosta once stated, "I can get any woman away from any man," but there is no evidence to substantiate this claim.

 An ardent liberal, de Acosta was committed to several political causes.
 Concerned about the Spanish Civil War, which began in 1936, for example, she supported the Republican government that opposed the Nationalist faction.
 A tireless advocate for women's rights, she wrote in her memoir, "I believed...in every form of independence for women and I was...an enrolled worker for women's suffrage."

 She also became a vegetarian and, out of respect for animals, refused to wear furs.